JeffersonLab/gluex_demon/README.md

 * web will contain the files for halldweb.

-###Caveat
+### Caveat
-This is fledgling code, under development by Naomi Jarvis, nsj@cmu.edu
+This is fledgling code, under development by Naomi Jarvis.